 This is not to say that you have to compromise.
 We want to see it as a “discovery.”
 Ideas were not considered valuable but turned out to be such an “aha moment” (as Oprah would put it!)

-A wedding planner and/or a consultant will help you manage the research, reach out, quoting, and narrowing down the vendors, and will save you a great deal of time.
+A wedding planner and/or a consultant will help you manage the research, reach out, quote, and narrow down the vendors, and will save you a great deal of time.

 7. Secure wedding outfits